ma7moudShaaban/Penetration-Testing/Android/Insecure Data Srorage/README.md

 ## 4. Realm Databases
 - The database and its contents can be encrypted with a key stored in the configuration file
-- [ ] Check if the key is hardcoded or stored unecrypted in an insecure location
+- [ ] Check if the key is hardcoded or stored unencrypted in an insecure location
 - If an attacker has sufficient access to the device (e.g. root access) or can repackage the app, he can still retrieve encryption keys at runtime using tools like Frida.
 The following Frida script demonstrates how to intercept the Realm encryption key and access the contents of the encrypted database:
 ```
 'use strict';